› What is ILL?

 ~How do I request an ILL?

-If our library system does not have the item you desire, we might be able to request it on your behalf.
-Simply see a library staff member at the circulation desk and ask about requesting an item through ILL.
+If our library system does not have the item that you desire, we will try to request it on your behalf.
+You can either fill out an online request form at www.lafourche.org/newsite/request_ILL.html or contact a staff member for assistance.

 ~How long will the request take?

 We cannot give a definitive assessment of the time it will take to fulfill an ILL request.
 All requests are different and are dependent on the availability of resources in our lending network.
-Unfortunately, we are sometimes unable to fufill some requests.
+Unfortunately, our lending network is sometimes unable to provide us with your request.

 ~How long can I keep the materials?